frontboat/RealmsWorld/README.md

 ./setup.sh
 ```

-This will install all the necessary dependencies, and open a storybook for you.
+This will ask the user what environment they would like to set up their client, as well as how they would like to install the necessary dependencies.

 ### Last Step